Kofituo/rifgen/README.md

 assert(res == 8);
 ```

-<h3>This program generates the interface file, so you can focus more time on your code
+<h3>This module generates the interface file, so you can focus more time on your code

 Other Features:</h3><h4>